bwlewis/feathercache/README.md

 Feathercache is *not* a database.
 Right now, no claims to data consistency are made and a lot of things are left up to the clients (R, whatever).
-Think of it as a networked file system service like S3.
-We plan to put in basic locking and optional data synchronization guarantees very soon, but it's still not a database.
+Think of it as a networked object storage service like S3 (which is eventually consistent).
+We plan to put in basic locking and optional basic object synchronization guarantees very soon, but it's still not a database.
 Use a database if you think you need a database.
+Or, coordinate activity in the cache using an external system like https://github.com/coreos/etcd !

 ## Features